NCTB Local Rules & Policies

 You are only guaranteed a spot in our tournament if payment is received either by mail or by paying online.
 Signing up, but not paying does not guarantee your spot for the tournament.
 We WILL ACCEPT post-dated checks (date them for 10 days before the event) and will hold such checks until that date, but mark the team paid.
 We do not accept deposits.

-1 Game played- 66% refund or credit of tournament fee
+1 Game played- 66% credit of tournament fee

 Game started equals a game played

 Many venues have gate fees.
 Please be prepared for gate fees at most parks.

 All requests to be removed from an event must be received through an email to [email protected] Requests to be removed from an event will not be taken over the phone.

 For regular tournaments, the deadline for paid teams to drop from the tournament is 10 days before.
 Teams dropping after that but before the Monday prior to the event will be responsible for a $100 late drop fee.
 Teams dropping on or after the Monday prior to the tournament are responsible for the entire entry fee and will not be refunded.
 For 3-day weekend tournaments and special two day events (Spring PGBA, Best of the Best, Prospect Wire Super Regional), the deadline to drop is two weeks before the event.
 All drop deadlines are posted on the event page.

 Entries of the same team in different locations or divisions in the same event will be treated as separate teams and need to withdraw according to the above policy.